Together, We Made an Impact at the Eden Festival of Action 2019!

 As is typical of our work, this action is mainly focused on the planting of trees – a seemingly simple but often neglected practice that has been proven to be one of the most effective ways to combat climate change.

-This year’s festival was based in The Garden Route, in response to the 2017 Knysna fires that burned vast areas of forest.
+The Festival of Action 2019 was based in The Garden Route, in response to the 2017 Knysna fires that burned vast areas of forest.
 Therefore, much of this year’s restoration work was focused on clearing the alien vegetation that has invaded the recently burned land, and re-greening these areas with indigenous trees that will eventually restore the land’s natural ecosystems.

 The festival was held over three weeks – it commenced on the 22nd of June and we said an emotional goodbye to the last of our participants last Sunday: the 14th of July.
 During that time, with the help of the participants and outside volunteers, we successfully cleared 3000 metres squared of alien vegetation and planted a monumental 5000 indigenous trees!